-While existing risk management principles remain applicable to branchless banking activities, such principles must be tailored, adapted and, in some cases, expanded to address the specific risk management challenges created by the characteristics of $\mathcal{BB}$ activities.
+While existing risk management principles remain applicable to branchless banking activities, such principles must be tailored, adapted and, in some cases, expanded to address the specific risk management challenges created by the characteristics of \mathcal{BB} activities.

-Branchless banking under bank-led model entails two major categories of risks; agent-related and wireless/e-banking -related.
+Branchless banking under bank-led model entails two major categories of risks; agentrelated and e-banking technology -related.
 The FIs need to pay special attention to these risks.
 However this risk management should not be done in isolation and should form part of FI's overall risk management program.